Mossman556/react_tetris/README.md

 # Getting Started:

 Clone the repository to your local machine.
-Navigate to the project directory and run npm install to install the required dependencies.
+Navigate to the project directory and run npm install in you cmd to install the required dependencies.
 Start the development server by running npm run dev.
+Do this in the tetris folder in cmd.
-Open your web browser and navigate to http://localhost:3000 to start playing the game.
+Open your web browser and navigate to http://localhost:5173 to start playing the game.
 Contributing:

 Feel free to submit pull requests for new features, bug fixes, or improvements.